 How long does it take for a coral to recover?

-When corals are stressed, for instance, if the temperature of the ocean rises, they can turn white (bleaching).
-The reason for this change is the loss of the microscopic algae living inside of them (zooxanthellae) due to the stressful conditions.
+When corals are stressed, for instance, when the temperature of the ocean rises, they can turn white (bleaching).
+The reason for this coral bleaching is the loss of the microscopic algae living inside of them (zooxanthellae) due to the stressful conditions.

-Every coral colony has a different set of genes and is surrounded by different environmental factors; hence, it becomes very difficult to predict the outcome from a bleaching event.
+Every coral colony has a different set of genes and is surrounded by different environmental factors; hence, it becomes very difficult to predict the outcome of a bleaching event.

-Nowadays, the biggest problem is the increased frequency of bleaching events due to climate change, combined with other stressing factors such as ocean acidification or water pollution.
+Due to climate change, the frequency of bleaching events has increased dramatically in recent times, and other stressing factors such as ocean acidification or water pollution are also increasing.
 If the stressor is removed in a short period, corals are potentially capable of uptaking new algae and survive.

 It may be a long road ahead, but let’s do all we can to help these corals bloom back into their prime condition. 😊

-Many corals, including all the reef-building corals (those capable of creating the living limestone structures called coral reefs), have microscopic unicellular algae (like “small plants”, called zooxanthellae) living within their tissues in a very successful relationship know as symbiosis.
-Both organisms benefit from it, with the algae finding shelter in the body of the coral and the coral getting food and oxygen from the algae.
+Many corals, including all the reef-building corals (those capable of creating the living limestone structures called coral reefs), contain photosynthetic algae, called zooxanthellae, that live in their tissues, forming a very successful relationship know as symbiosis.

-Since algae need sunlight to do the photosynthesis and survive, we could say that indeed corals need light too.
-The most interesting fact is that the algae cover almost 70% of the coral needs.
+Since algae need sunlight to do the photosynthesis and survive, we could say that indeed corals need sunlight too.
+Especially, if we consider that the nutrients provided by the algae cover almost 70% of the coral’s needs.
 Hence, without this relationship between them, there would be no coral reefs in the world.

-This also explains why corals thrive in poor waters low in nutrients.
-Corals get the rest 30% of the food by sieving seawater with their tentacles.
-We don’t know about you but our mind is blown with all this amazing information about coral reefs!
+This also explains, why corals can even thrive in poor waters that are low in nutrients.
+The remaining 30% of the necessary nutrients, corals get from sieving seawater with their tentacles.
+We don’t know about you, but our mind is blown with all this amazing information about coral reefs!

 What is the rarest coral?